Perforated eardrum

-A perforated eardrum is a hole or tear that has developed in the eardrum.
+A perforated eardrum is a tear or hole in the eardrum.
 It can affect hearing.
 The extent of hearing loss can vary greatly.
 For example, small holes may only cause minimal loss of hearing.
 Larger holes may affect hearing more severely.
-Also, if the tiny bones (ossicles) behind the eardrum are damaged in addition to the perforation, then the hearing loss would be much greater than, for example, one caused by a small perforation away from the ossicles.
+Also, if the tiny bones (ossicles) behind the eardrum are damaged in addition to the perforation, then the hearing loss would be greater than, for example, one caused by a small perforation away from the ossicles.

 With a perforation, there is greater risk of developing an ear infection.
 This is because the eardrum normally acts as a barrier to prevent bacteria and other germs entering the middle ear.